 This is code accompanying an article about Data Storytelling in the German IT magazine iX 1/2022.
 The figures in this article were created as follows.
 Note: Because the data is partly from a German source, the data description is in German as well. iX 1/2022 library(readr) library(tidyverse) library(stringr) library(lubridate) Set colorblind-friendly palette cbp2 <- c("#000000", "#E69F00", "#56B4E9", "#009E73", "#999999", "#0072B2", "#D55E00", "#CC79A7") ggplot <- function(...) ggplot2::ggplot(...) + scale_color_manual(values = cbp2) + scale_fill_manual(values = cbp2) + # note: needs to be overridden when using continuous color scales theme_bw() library(plotrix) sliceValues <- rep(10, 8) # each slice value=10 for proportionate slices ( p <- pie3D(sliceValues, explode=0, theta = 1.

-Below you’ll find the complete code used to create the ggplot2 graphs in my talk The Good, the Bad and the Ugly: how (not) to visualize data at this year’s data2day conference.
-You can find the German slides here: You can also find a German blog article accompanying my talk on codecentric’s blog.
+Below you’ll find the complete code and resources used to create the graphs in my talk The Good, the Bad and the Ugly: how to visualize Machine Learning data at this year’s Minds Mastering machines conference.
+You can find the German slides here: You can find Part 1: The Good, the Bad and the Ugly: how (not) to visualize data here.
 If you have questions or would like to talk about this article (or something else data-related), you can now book 15-minute timeslots with me (it’s free - one slot available per weekday):

 - OLDER POSTS